emmanuelamon92/Nutrition-Meal-Plan-App/README.md

-# Building a client-side application with React-Redux
+# Building a client-side application with React

 ## Objectives